 All materials related to an application for admission become the property of Des Moines University upon receipt and will not be returned or released to the applicant either in original or photocopy form.

 Applicants may only apply to one Des Moines University program at a time.

-Interview assessments are required.
+An Interview is required for admissions.
 Currently, the interview is a competency-based, holistic, asynchronous assessment.
 At this time, there are no in-person interviews due to COVID-19 restrictions.

 A student may request transfer credit for previous graduate work completed at other regionally accredited (or equivalent) educational institutions.
 The request should be submitted in writing to the Program Director who will carefully review the content of previous credits offered and forward the request to the Biomedical Sciences Coordinating Committee.
 Approved transfer credits will be entered on the student’s permanent record by the Registrar’s Office.
 No more than 18.0 credit hours of approved graduate work will be applied toward the 86 credit hours required for the degree.